 - Give an overview of the issue and the key campaign ask: we want everyone with a long-term condition to be exempt from prescription charges. - Make clear how prescription charges affect you personally.
 Are you, or someone you care for, paying for prescriptions that should be exempt?
-How much does it cost you and what is the impact on your life? - Be specific about what you want from them, and push for a firm commitment to take action. - If your MP goes off topic, gently steer them back - time will be limited and you need to make it count.
+How much does it cost you and what is the impact on your life? - Be specific about what you want from them, and push for a firm commitment to take action for instance writing to the Minister or tabling a question in Parliament. - If your MP goes off topic, gently steer them back time will be limited and you need to make it count.